-Ethernet NIC S/N: Displays the PDU serial number derived from the Ethernet NIC.
+Ethernet NIC S/N: Displays the PT40 serial number derived from the Ethernet NIC.

 Active Users: Displays the number of active user sessions accessing the firmware.
-These sessions include serial, TELNET, SSH, and Web sessions.
+These sessions include serial, Telnet, SSH, and Web sessions.
 Active Users also shows sessions that an unauthorized user may be attempting to access.
 The number shown in Active Users changes instantly as the number of active user sessions change.
-A total of 4 concurrent web user sessions are allowed (HTTP or HTTPS).